 Risk factors for prostate cancer include:

 Age.
 Men ages 50 and older are at higher risk.
-About two-thirds of all prostate cancers are found in men over age 65.
+Almost two-thirds of all prostate cancers are found in men over age 65.

 Race and nationality.
 Prostate cancer is more common in African-American men.
 It is less common in Asian-American and Hispanic men.
 Asian men in the U.S. are at higher risk than Asian men living in Asia.